-WASHINGTON (Arête News) — The pandemic-hit global economy is expected to contract by as much as 4.4 percent this year in the worst yearly drop since the 1930s-era Great Depression, the International Monetary Fund forecast on Tuesday.
+WASHINGTON (AN) — The pandemic-hit global economy is expected to contract by as much as 4.4% this year in the worst yearly drop since the 1930s-era Great Depression, the International Monetary Fund forecast on Tuesday.

-That far outstrips the 0.1 percent shrinkage in the global economy after the 2008 financial crisis, and drastically reverses the 2.8 percent growth last year.
+That far outstrips the 0.1% shrinkage in the global economy after the 2008 financial crisis, and drastically reverses the 2.8% growth last year.

-IMF’s latest monthly World Economic Outlook is a slight improvement from its forecast in June, but is significantly worse than in April, when it said the global economy will likely suffer the worst crisis since the Great Depression from a 3 percent contraction in 2020.
+IMF's latest monthly World Economic Outlook is a slight improvement from its forecast in June, but is significantly worse than in April, when it said the global economy will likely suffer the worst crisis since the Great Depression from a 3% contraction in 2020.

 “The COVID-19 pandemic has had a more negative impact on activity in the first half of 2020 than anticipated, and the recovery is projected to be more gradual than previously forecast,” IMF said in a statement.

-The slight improvement by 0.8 percent from June is due to faster recoveries than expected in China and several other countries, IMF said, and the huge amounts that some governments, including the United States, spent propping up their shattered economies.
+The slight improvement by 0.8% from June is due to faster recoveries than expected in China and several other countries, IMF said, and the huge amounts that some governments, including the United States, spent propping up their shattered economies.

-The 189-nation IMF, which is supposed to ensure stability in the international monetary system’s exchange rates and international payments, now predicts the economy will rebound to 5.2 percent global growth next year, down 0.2 percent from its June forecast.
+The 189-nation IMF, which is supposed to ensure stability in the international monetary system’s exchange rates and international payments, now predicts the economy will rebound to 5.2% global growth next year, down 0.2% from its June forecast.